We Take Diagnosis Errors Very Seriously

 Doctors are not required by law to diagnose patients correctly 100 percent of the time.
 That said, a serious misdiagnosis can lead to no treatment, the wrong treatment, a delay in the appropriate treatment, and in some cases, the misdiagnosis can have deadly consequences.

 In order to prove that you have a medical malpractice claim, you will need to show that your illness or injuries were the direct result of your misdiagnosis.
 Further, you must be able to show that you suffered monetary damages.

-At Taylor, Tucker & Jones, LLC, we make it our duty to secure compensation wherever it is deserved.
+At Taylor & Tucker, LLC, we make it our duty to secure compensation wherever it is deserved.
 We will work to prove your case and help you through your recovery process in any way we can.

 Recoverable damages from a medical malpractice claim include: